rakutentech/android-buildconfig/publish/README.md

   + Configures publication for `component.release` as `from` field - your project's `AAR`.
 (Or configures publication for `component.java` in the case of a Java library).
   + Add artifacts for the JavaDocs (for Java projects) or KDocs (for Kotlin projects) and a JAR containing your project's source code to your publications.

-### 4. Configure publishing to Maven Central or Artifactory
+### 4. Configure publishing to Maven Central or Artifactory/ GitHub Packages

-Next, you can apply either the `config/publish/maven-central.gradle` or `config/publish/artifactory.gradle` scripts to configure the repos where your artifacts will be published.
+Next, you can apply either the `config/publish/maven-central.gradle` or `config/publish/repository.gradle` scripts to configure the repos where your artifacts will be published.

 #### Maven Central